addardey/simple_shell/README.md

-SIMPLE SHELL GROUP WORK WITH EMMANUEL DAVIDS a beautiful code that passes the Betty checks
+SIMPLE SHELL GROUP WORK WITH Addardey Abigail and Emmanuel Davids a beautiful code that passes the Betty checks